Russian defense minister hails military ties with Armenia

-MOSCOW (AP) — Russia’s defense minister is visiting Armenia for talks about military cooperation between the ex-Soviet allies.
+YEREVAN, Armenia (AP) — Russia’s defense minister visited Armenia on Tuesday for talks about military cooperation between the ex-Soviet allies.

 The Russian base in Armenia has about 4,000 troops and air defense assets.
 The base’s commanding officer reported to Shoigu that its capability has markedly increased with the deployment of new modern weapons systems.